Udemy vs Skillshare: Which is Best? An in-depth Comparison (2021)

 To add a description and/or list of resources to the lesson, click the ‘^’ symbol in the lesson box.
 Clicking the ‘Description’ button will open another rich text editor.

 If you choose ‘Resources’, you’ll be taken to an area where you can add citations in a variety of ways.
 This includes uploading a file, and manually entering the titles and links of resources.
 This is another advantage Udemy has over Skillshare, as Skillshare doesn’t provide space for lesson resources.

 To add a new lesson, hover your mouse over the bottom left corner of the course outline, then click on the arrow that appears.

 This will open an area where you can choose the type of lesson you’re building.

-One unique thing that stands out in the debate of Udemy vs Skillshare is the ability to create specialized coding exercises in Udemy.
-You can do this by choosing “Code Exercise” from the options when you create a new lesson.
+One thing that stands out is the ability to create specialized coding exercises in Udemy.
+You can do this by choosing ‘Code Exercise’ from the options when you create a new lesson.

 If you choose this option, you’ll be directed to a specialized editor.
 The editor requires you to choose a coding language before you can build the lesson.

 Once you’ve confirmed this, you’ll be taken to a page where you can edit the title, add a problem statement, and enter the code students will work with.
-You can also upload relevant files, such as solution and evaluation files, here.
+You can also upload relevant files here, such as solution and evaluation files.

-When all of your information is entered correctly, scroll down to the bottom of the page and click the orange “Check Solution” button.
+When all of your information is entered correctly, scroll to the bottom of the page and click the orange ‘Check Solution’ button.
 Udemy’s automated system will verify that your solution works.
 If it doesn’t, the exercise will be rejected until you fix it.

 Click on the circle next to the correct answer to mark it as the best choice.
-You can also add explanations for why each answer is or is not the best choice.
+You can also add explanations for why each answer is or isn’t the best choice.